alsalo1/heat-controller/README.md

 Subscribe to all sensor readings while(no error)
-  Collect sensor readings for 10 seconds if(readings received)
+  Collect sensor readings for 10 seconds if(no motion in 60 seconds)
+    Set valve to 0%
+  else
     Calculate average of temperature readings
     if(average > 22.5C)
       Set valve to 0%
     else if(average < 21.5C)
       Set valve to 100%
     endif
+  endif
   Clear the readings
-  endif
 endwhile
 ```
 ### Additional inputs